sophietheopossum/blood-of-the-chimera/README.md

 ### `kde-apps/dolphin`
 a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
 This is supposedly less secure but functions closer to how a user would expect it to.

+### `media-video/obs-studio`
+includes a required dependency that is missing from the official ebuild.

 ### `sci-geosciences/josm`
 mirror of the rindeal ebuild, version is bumped.